Waldz/ExampleSoapServer/README.md

 Introduction
 ------------
-This is a simple, skeleton application using the ZF2 MVC layer and module systems.
+This is a simple SOAP server application implemented with ZF2, to show code separation patterns.

 Installation